masamune-prog/warc2summary/README.md

 #### WARC Processor

 This module converts WARC Files to a Pandas DataFrame.
-It uses WARCIO as the processing engine
+It uses WARCIO as the processing engine.

 ```python